confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 ## References

-* [Joining Streams and Tables](https://docs.ksqldb.io/en/latest/developer-guide/joins/join-streams-and-tables/) in the ksqlDB documentation.
 * See also the [Pipeline](../compositional-patterns/pipeline.md) pattern, used for considering Events in series (rather than in parallel).
 * See also the [Projection Table](../table/projection-table.md) pattern, a memory-efficient way of considering an Event Stream over a potentially-infinite time period.
-* See chapter 14, "Kafka Streams and KSQL", of [Designing Event-Driven Systems](https://www.confluent.io/designing-event-driven-systems/) for further discussion.
+* See chapter 14 of [Designing Event-Driven Systems](https://www.confluent.io/designing-event-driven-systems/) for further discussion.